 Hi!
 I’m Tonya Sitko.
 I used to weigh 270 pounds!
 I had been overweight my entire life.
-Once I met Jimi, he told me about veganism and a book called “Skinny Bitch” by Rory Freedman and Kim Barnouin.
+Once I met Jimi, he told me about his plant-based diet and a book called “Skinny Bitch” by Rory Freedman and Kim Barnouin.
 I read the book, and everything just clicked in place.
 The book suggested eating “clean” for 30 days.
 I tried it, and I’ve never looked back.
 Today, one year later, I’m 141 pounds in a size 4.
 My weight loss has been ALL diet.
 Check out my blog to see how I did it!

 And I’m addicted to sugar!
 It’s been a while since I let my sugar addiction get the best of me, but it happened.
 When I was WAY overweight, I had issues with willpower and self-control.
 Basically, I didn’t have any self-control.
 I wanted to lose weight, and I would get mad at myself for eating things I knew I shouldn’t, but I would still eat it.
 I was the type of person that had to put dishwashing detergent on top of the food to keep me from eating it…even if it was in the garbage can!
 I know…nasty…BUT I’m betting some of you have been there before too.
 By the way, I still do this.
 If I’m tempted by something in the house, it’s not just enough to throw it away…I must make it so that I will NOT go back after it.